The Israel Railway Museum, Haifa – Visitors Guide

 The Israel Railway Museum

-I later learned that the museum has a locomotive from the famous Hedjaz Railway.
+I later learned the museum has a locomotive from the famous Hedjaz Railway.
 Hedjaz Railway carried Muslim pilgrims on their way to make the Haj pilgrimage to the holy cities of Medina and Mecca in Saudi Arabia.
 It was then possible to travel by narrow gauge steam train from Haifa to Damascus in Syria and Amman in Jordan.

 Railway museum in Haifa, Israel